wilfriedbauer/nvim/README.md

 this is my neovim config

+modified version of kickstart.nvim

 one file to rule them all

-easy to understand config subject to change
+easy to understand config

+subject to change

-clone into .config/nvim
+1.clone into .config/nvim

-install a patched nerd font
+2.install a patched nerd font

-install rg
+3.install rg